daniel-bar/Full-Stack-Roadmap/README.md

 There is no need to do a degree for the courses that he says he uses in his day work, because you can learn them in UDemy or another online courses website.

-And also for web dvelopment you don't need to know C/C++, OOP or Computer science Introduction so Degree has almost no impact on day to day work in web development.
+And also for web dvelopment you don't need to know C/C++, OOP or Computer science Introduction so Degree has almost no impact on day to day work in web development, although learning and code language will help you to become a developer.

 Degree will expaned your knowledge in Math & it will get you better at solving problems.